Filet lace

 Filet lace is the general word used for all the different techniques of embroidery on knotted net (or in French broderie sur filet noué).
 It is a hand made needlework created by weaving or embroidery using a long blunt needle and a thread on a ground of knotted net lace or filet work made of square or diagonal meshes of the same sizes or of different sizes.
-Lacis uses the same technique but is made on a ground of leno (a woven fabric) or small canvas (not a knotted lace).
+Lacis uses the same technique but is made on a ground of leno (a woven fabric) or small canvas (not a knotted lace), and the style known as Buratto is similarly on woven and not knotted foundations.

 History

 Filet lace is a form of decorative netting and as such can be presumed to have derived at some point from the fishnet that a community would require for fishing, hunting, transporting, etc. and not necessarily because they were living close to the water.